Evil Things: Plot

-Back inside the house, the other stalker is looking around the house for Cassy with his nightvision on the camera.
-He finds Cassy hiding behind a couch and, believing she is alone, creeping out wandering blindly around the home.
-The stalker follows her watching how far she will get.
+Back inside the house, the other stalker is looking around the house for Cassy with his camera set to nightvision.
+He spots her coming out from her hiding place behind a couch, and then wandering the house blindly in the dark.
+The stalker follows her, watching how far she will get.
 Cassy gets to the door but, it is pulled shut from the outside, and the camera man makes the same sound the group heard in the woods alerting Cassy of his presence.
 She screams as he then lunges out at her, and the camera freezes on Cassy's screaming face.

 The view pulls back and shows to a dark room were the stalker is watching several videos on many monitors.
 As well as the stalkers footage, there is also the footage Leo shot implying the stalkers stole his camera.

 The last piece of film shows the stalker with the camera in a park, surveying groups of friends.
 While looking around he spots another group of friends filming.
 He then follows them on their trip.

-During the end credits the video of the stalker's movements are shown from the moment he first spotted the group on the highway, following them to the house, filming them through the windows and while they sleep.
+During the end credits the video of the stalker's movements are shown from the moment he first spotted the group on the highway, following them to the house and filming them through the windows as they sleep.